wpliu25/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code fil
 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing a histogram of the labels in the original training data.

-[image1]: ./report/class_label_histogram.png "Class Label Histogram"
+![alt text][image9]

 ###Design and Test a Model Architecture